JavaFXpert/wikibrowser-service/README.md

   (perhaps showing nodes as dashed line borders that may be pinned/unpinned)
 * Compute and display nodes for shortest path between two selected nodes.
 Related ideas:
   * Allow specification of relationship types
+  * Allow showing all related items in the concept map in a relationship by clicking the property name in the center section.
+Holding shift down recursively shows all of them in the concept map.
   * Implement using techniques like AngryLoki uses in https://github.com/AngryLoki/wikidata-graph-builder like https://wiki.blazegraph.com/wiki/index.php/RDF_GAS_API
 * Create UI for editing Wikidata items
 * Enable user to change panel widths